flurie/sdp/README.md

 # Simple Data Processing

-It is a library for simple data processing. `sdp` is inspired by `array`, `vector`, `bytestring`, `containers` and `repa`. `sdp` is focused on efficiency and openness.
+It is a library for simple data processing. `sdp` is inspired by `array`, `vector`, `bytestring`, `containers` and `repa`. `sdp` is focused on efficiency, openness and simplicity.

-## tl; dr

-`sdp` is designed to combine the main `Haskell Platform` libraries and their functionality for more comfortable work and better code readability.

-In addition to the base classes and algorithms, `sdp` implements the simplest data structures (arrays and unrolled lists) to replace the obsolete `array` library.

 ## Motivation

-The purpose of `sdp` is to provide the most comfortable interface for working with various data structures in one namespace without qualified imports, keeping a sufficiently high quality of the code and speed of work.
+Originally `sdp` was created as `array` replacement.
+Now its main purpose was to provide the most comfortable interface for working with various data structures: eliminate name conflicts with other libraries and between them, simplify their interaction, make code even more versatile and reusable.

-## Functionality

-`sdp` provides basic structures and operations on them.

 ### Structures

-All predefined structures are based on **pseudo-primitive** types `SArray#`, `SBytes#`, `STArray#`, `STBytes#`, `IOArray#`, `IOBytes#` that securely encapsulate real primitives.
+All predefined structures are based on **pseudo-primitive** types `SArray#`, `SBytes#`, `STArray#`, `STBytes#`, `MIOArray#`, `MIOBytes#` that encapsulate real primitives with correct size and offset.

 `sdp` uses **templates** to define more complex structures:
+* `AnyBorder` adds explicit boundaries of arbitrary type
 * `AnyChunks` defines an unrolled list with structure elements
-* `AnyBorder` adds explicit boundaries of arbitrary type

 Based on pseudo-primitives and templates, the following are defined:
-* immutable arrays `Array` and `Bytes`
+* immutable arrays with immutable explicit immutable boundaries: `Array` and `Bytes`
-* mutable arrays `STArray` and `STBytes`, `IOArray` and `IOBytes`
+* mutable arrays with immutable explicit immutable boundaries: `STArray` and `STBytes`, `MIOArray` (`IOArray`) and `MIOBytes` (`IOBytes`)
-* immutable unrolled lists `Unlist` and `Ublist`
+* immutable unrolled lists with immutable implicit boundaries: `Unlist` and `Ublist`
-* mutable unrolled lists `STUnlist` and `STUblist`, `IOUnlist` and `IOUblist`
+* mutable unrolled lists with immutable implicit boundaries: `STUnlist` and `STUblist`, `MIOUnlist` (`IOUnlist`) and `MIOUblist` (`IOUblist`)
-* immutable unrolled lists with explicit boundaries `Unrolled` and `ByteList`
+* immutable unrolled lists with explicit immutable boundaries: `Unrolled` and `ByteList`
-* mutable expanded lists with explicit boundaries `STUnrolled` and `STByteList`, `IOUnrolled` and `IOByteList`
+* mutable unrolled lists with explicit immutable boundaries `STUnrolled` and `STByteList`, `MIOUnrolled` (`IOUnrolled`) and `MIOByteList` (`IOByteList`)

 ### Classes

-`sdp` provides a lot of conversion functions, powerful abstraction data for writing generalized algorithms, implements the most popular operations including selection, splitting and sorting.
-With `sdp` list functions are not overlap their counterparts for other structures.
+`sdp` generalize the most popular operations on linear (list-like) and associative data structures including selection, splitting and sorting.
+With `sdp` list functions aren't overlap their counterparts for other structures.

-`Nullable` is a service class of structures with null values.
+* `Nullable` is a service class of structures with null values.

-`Bordered` is a class of structures with borders and finite number of elements.
+* `Bordered` is a class of structures with borders and finite number of elements.

-`Estimate` is a service class for efficiently estimating the length of a structure.
+* `Estimate` is a service class for efficiently (at least, in finite time) estimating the length of a structure or compare pair of structures by length (in finite time if at least one of them is finite).
 Allows to express such conditions as:
 ```
-xs .<  ys -- structure xs is shorter than structure ys?
+xs .<. ys -- length xs < length ys
-es .>   5 -- is structure longer than 5 elements?
-es .== 10 -- The length of the structure is 10?
+es .== 10 -- length es == 10
+es .>   5 -- length es > 5
 ```
-and calculate them in a finite time (in the first example at least one of the structures must be finite).
-It makes sense to use `Estimate` in cases where length calculation is more difficult than `O(1)` and you don't need to know the exact size.

-`Unboxed` is a service class that simplifies interacting with data stored in `ByteArray#` and `MutableArray#`.
+* `Unboxed` is a service class that simplifies interacting with data stored in
+* `ByteArray#` and `MutableArray#`.
 Used in containers that based on `SBytes#`, `STBytes#` or `IOBytes#`.

-`Shape` is a service class for dimension operations and finite-dimensional index transformations.

-`Index` is a service class that generalizes enumeration and membership operations interval.
-It is an improved version of `Ix`.
+* `Shape` is a service class for dimension operations and finite-dimensional index transformations. `Index` is a service class that generalizes `Enum` to interval operations, replaces `Ix`.

-`Linear` is a class of linear structures that generalizes the standard list functions.
+* `Linear` is a class of linear structures that generalizes the standard list functions. `Split` is `Linear` extension, which implements additional list-like operations like `split(At)` `takeWhile`, `isPrefixOf`, etc.

-`Split` is a split structure class that extends `Linear`.

-`Indexed` is a class of indexed structures that generalizes read and modify operations immutable structures.
+* `Indexed` is a class of indexed structures that generalizes read and modify operations immutable structures.

-`Shaped` is a class of operations on structures generalized by the type of index.
+* `Shaped` is a class of operations on structures generalized by the type of index.
 Provides safe change of range and index type, fast extraction of subsequences.

-`Map` is a class of operations with dictionaries.
+* `Map` is a class of operations on associative arrays (dictionaries).

-`Set` is a class of operations on sets.
+* `Set` is a class of operations on sets.

-`Zip` is a class that generalizes element-wise union of structures.
+* `Zip` is a class that generalizes element-wise union of structures.

-`Scan` is a class of convolutions with intermediate values.
+* `Scan` is a class of convolutions with intermediate values.

-`Sort` is a sorting class for immutable structures.
+* `Sort` is a sorting class for immutable structures.

-`BorderedM`, `LinearM`, `SplitM`, `IndexedM`, `SortM` - classes of operations on mutable containers.
+* `BorderedM`, `LinearM`, `SplitM`, `IndexedM`, `SortM` - classes of operations on mutable containers.

 ## Versions

 `sdp` follow [Haskell Package Versioning Policy](https://pvp.haskell.org).
-To simplify the search for derivative components, I propose the following rules:
+To simplify the search for extensions, I also recommend the following rules:
 * The `MAJOR` version of the derivative must match the smallest `MAJOR` version of `sdp` with which it's compatible.
-* `sdp` extensions should be called `sdp-%extensionname%`, e.g. `sdp-io` or `sdp-quickcheck`.
+* Extensions should be called `sdp-%extensionname%` (e.g. `sdp-quickcheck`).
-* `sdp` wrappers should be called `sdp4%libraryname%`, e.g. `sdp4text`.
+* Wrappers should be called `sdp4%libraryname%` (e.g., `sdp4text`).
-* Some wrappers may be called `sdp2%libraryname%`, e.g. `sdp2binary`.

 ## Differences from other similar projects

-* **Not another ((re)re)base.** `sdp` works **with** `base`, generalizes and extends it.
+* **Not another [[re]re]base.** `sdp` works **with** `base`: generalizes its functions and avoids shortcomings, instead of trying to replace it, solve backward compatibility problems or combine the typical dependencies of some typical library/application in one package.
 * **Maximum functionality with minimal size**.
-The `sdp` requires only 3 simple dependencies (including `base`).
+The `sdp` requires only 3 simple dependencies, including `base`.
+It doesn't depend on other common packages, but can easily interoperate with them.
 * **Good extensibility.** `sdp` is a well-extensible library that allows you to easily integrate new components, simplifies interlibrary communication.
 The functionality of `sdp` is also easy to extend with the flexibility that type classes provide.
-* **Orientation to other libraries.** Originally `sdp` was created as `array` replacement, now its main purpose was to eliminate name conflicts with other libraries and between them.
-The library generalizes standard functions and thus hides many qualified imports. `sdp` wrappers also improves code readability.
-For example, you can work with text and binary streams (`Text` and `ByteString`) in one module without unnecessary qualifiers.
+* **Orientation to other libraries.** `sdp` wrappers also improves code readability.
+For example, you can work with text and binary streams (`Text` and `ByteString`) in one module without qualifiers.
+Also, you no longer have to think about the specifics of functions (for example, `replicate` from the `text` package accepts `Text`, not `Char`, optimizing the case of a singleton string by rewrite rule) and differences in their names (for example, `force` in `vector` and `copy` in `text` and `bytestring`). `sdp` generalizes many functions not only by the type of structure, but also by the types of additional arguments (e.g., replaces `[]` with `Foldable`).
-* **Modern design.** `sdp` is what array would look like if it were written now.
+* **Modern design.** `sdp` is what `array` would look like if it were written now. `sdp` has a good balance between openness, reliability and performance.
-`sdp` has a good balance between openness, reliability, and performance. `sdp` doesn't impose significant restrictions on the implementation and doesn't go too far with the complexity of the definitions, trying to be both understandable and universal.
-But also `sdp` tries to keep up with the times, providing support for many non-standard features of the language, if they are appropriate.
+`sdp` doesn't impose significant restrictions on the implementation.
+In particular, `sdp` doesn't say how many parameters your type should have and in what order they should be specified, what restrictions on the value type it can have, etc. I don't think that you can put something like `Text` or `ByteString` in `AnyChunks` for the freebie instances, but nothing prevents you from defining `AnyChunks`-like structure and instances for.

 ## Using the SDP category

-The `SDP` category is intended for classes and structures whose names are already taken in the `Data` category.
+The `SDP` category is intended for `sdp` classes and primitives, as for structures whose names are already taken in the `Data` category.
 It shouldn't be used instead of `System`, `Control`, `Foreign`, etc.

 ## Contributing
 For details of the process for submitting pull requests, please read